MaximilianMcC/ncea-assessment/README.md

 | `;` expected | Forgot to add a semicolon | Added the semicolon |
 | `i` does not exist in the current context | Used `i` instead of `index` | Switched `i` for `index`
 | Can not convert type `char` to `string` | Used single quotes instead of double quotes | Used double quotes |

+## C# Programming Conventions
+I have followed C# programming conventions in this program.
+Some examples include using correct Naming Conventions, Using switch when necessary, Avoiding unneeded and messy code, along with others.